-We model E18 Physical Thing to be a subclass of E72 Legal Object and of E92 Spacetime volume.
+We model E18 Physical Thing to be a subclass of E72 Legal Object and of E92 Spacetime Volume.
 The latter is intended as a phenomenal spacetime volume as defined in CRMgeo (Doerr and Hiebel 2013).
-By virtue of this multiple inheritance we can discuss the physical extent of an E18 Physical Thing without representing each instance of it together with an instance of its associated spacetime volume.
-This model combines two quite different kinds of substance: an instance of E18 Physical Thing is matter while a spacetime volume is an aggregation of points in spacetime.
+By virtue of this multiple inheritance we can discuss the physical extent of an instance of E18 Physical Thing without representing each instance of it together with an instance of its associated spacetime volume.
+This model combines two quite different kinds of substance: an instance of E18 Physical Thing is matter while an instance of E92 Spacetime Volume is an aggregation of points in spacetime.
 However, the real spatiotemporal extent of an instance of E18 Physical Thing is regarded to be unique to it, due to all its details and fuzziness; its identity and existence depends uniquely on the identity of the instance of E18 Physical Thing.
 Therefore this multiple inheritance is unambiguous and effective and furthermore corresponds to the intuitions of natural language.